 Given the complexity and highly transient nature of this phenomenon, a detailed calculation of the fluid transient can be performed using the RELAP5/MOD3.3 (Patch 03) computer code.
 RELAP5 (Reactor Excursion and Leakage Analysis Program, version 5) is a light water reactor transient analysis code developed for the United States Nuclear Regulatory Commission (U.S. NRC) for simulation of a wide variety of hydraulic and thermal transients in both nuclear and non-nuclear systems involving mixtures of steam, water, non-condensable gases, and solutes under single-phase and two-phase conditions.

-The RELAP5 model of the PORV discharge piping, which is connected to the MSL, has been prepared to evaluate the hydrodynamic loads resulting from the PORV sudden opening as shown in Figure 1.
+The RELAP5 model of the PORV discharge piping, which is connected to the MSL, has been prepared to evaluate the hydrodynamic loads resulting from the PORV sudden opening.
 Each pipe reaction force was computed using the AptPlot software post-processing command files that use the results from the RELAP5 calculation as the inputs.
 The pipe reaction force was computed by the calculation approach presented in the next section.

 Pipe Reaction Force